WheteThunger/ModularCarCodeLocks/README.md

 Deploying a code lock to a car will consume a lock from the player's inventory if available, or else a lock will be automatically purchased for the configured price.
 Locks are free for players with additional permission.

 Notes:
 - Players that do not have authorization to a car's code lock cannot access any of the car's features.
+Authorization may be shared with the lock owner's team, friends, or clanmates based on the plugin configuration, or via compatible sharing plugins.
 - A car must have a cockpit module (i.e., driver seat) to receive a lock.
 The code lock will deploy to the front-most cockpit module if there are multiple.
 - If the lock's parent cockpit is removed, the lock is moved to another cockpit module if present, else destroyed.
 - Unauthorized players can remove a car's code lock at a lift via the UI button or by removing all cockpit modules.
 That can be blocked with a configuration option to make it imposible for unauthorized players to edit the vehicle.